Anna Genover-Mas

-Anna Genover-Mas (born 1963) is a Catalan journalist and writer of children's books, one of which won the Vicenta Ferrer Vila de Paterna prize for the best children's literature book of 2007.
+Anna Genover-Mas (born 1963) is a Catalan writer.
+She started to write adventure novels for children and young adults.
+She won the Vicenta Ferrer Vila de Paterna prize for the best children's literature book of 2007.

 Genover-Mas was born in Girona in 1963.
 She studied journalism (BA, with Honors, Universitat Autònoma de Barcelona (UAB)) and worked freelance for Spanish TV.
 Later she did cinema studies at NYU (postgrad in Cinematography) and Screenwriting at UCLA.